per-gron/arrow/README.md

 # Arrow

-Arrow is Per Eckerdal's toy programming language.
+Arrow is a repository with some of Per Eckerdal's experiments in garbage collection and programming languages.

 Enjoy!